hmorzaria/atlantis_azure/atlantis_template.md

 * See Set_up_data_science_replicate.txt for how to set up user account (dropbox, google drive)

 ##### USE THIS SCRIPT TO CREATE A TEMPLATE THAT CAN THEN BE REPLICATED TO LAUNCH MULTIPLE VIRTUAL MACHINES.
-FIRST CREATE THE MACHINE IN THE AZURE PORTAL; THEN STOP VM AND CHANGE THE OS DISK SIZE AND SAVE.
-THE DISK WILL UPDATE AND RESIZE AUTOMATICALLY, THEN RESTART MACHINE.
-IF YOU DO ADD A DATA DISK THEN FOLLOW INSTRUCTIONS FOR ATTACHING HD (SEE ADDDISK.MD).
-IF USING SSD DO NOT NEED TO ADD SWAP
+FIRST CREATE THE MACHINE IN THE AZURE PORTAL.
+NOTE DS SERIES AND SSD AS STORAGE CANNOT BE USED WITH THESE INSTRUCTIONS, AND IS MORE EXPENSIVE.
 #

 ## 1. Set current time zone and users